128technology/docs/docs/cli_reference.md

 ## `show config out-of-sync`

-Display all routers with a config version that is out of sync with the conductor
+Display all routers with a config version that is out of sync with the conductor.

 #### Usage